Innherredsferja

-The company was founded in 1957, and started a service between Venneshamn, Kjerringvik, Vangshylla, Hokstad, and Levanger.
+Founded in 1957, the company started a service between Venneshamn, Kjerringvik, Vangshylla, Hokstad, and Levanger.
 The initial owners of the company were a mixture of municipalities, the county, and private individuals and companies.
 In 1964, the company's operations were split into two services, each with a single crossing.
 Following the opening of the Skarnsund Bridge in 1991, the Vangshylla–Kjerringvik Ferry was terminated.
 In 2005, the company was taken over by Fosen Trafikklag, after the state decided that the route would be subject to public service obligation.
 The company lost the bid to Nor-Ferjer, and operation ceased at the end of 2006.

 History

 Establishment

-The initiative for a cross-fjord ferry services was taken by Arthur Selvig, leader of the merchants' association in Levanger.
+The initiative for a cross-fjord ferry service was taken by Arthur Selvig, leader of the merchants' association in Levanger.
 In January 1955, he invited members of the municipal councils on both sides of the fjord to establish a company.
 The meeting was held in Levanger, and the representatives from Mosvik took two days to get to the meeting.
-An interim committee was appointed, which was to cooperate with Innherreds Aktie Dampskibsselskab to persuade them not purchase a new ship, and also to consider purchase of a combined car- and cargo-ferry, or alternatively a conventional vessel.
-At the time, National Road 755 between Mosvik and Leksvik was being constructed and would be competed by the end of the decade; however, it would take longer before Mosvik would be connected to Venneshamn.
-The committee suggested the route Venneshamn–Kjerringvik–Vangshylla–Ytterøy–Levanger be established.
-The municipal council of Ytterøy voted to place the ferry quay at Hokstad, which was serving as the municipal center.
+An interim committee was appointed, which was to cooperate with Innherreds Aktie Dampskibsselskab to persuade them not purchase a new ship, and also to consider purchasing a combined car- and cargo-ferry, or alternatively a conventional vessel.
+At the time, National Road 755 between Mosvik Municipality and Leksvik Municipality was being constructed and would be completed by the end of the decade; however, it would take longer before Mosvik would be connected to Venneshamn.
+The committee suggested that the route Venneshamn–Kjerringvik–Vangshylla–Ytterøy–Levanger be established.
+The municipal council of Ytterøy Municipality voted to place the ferry quay at Hokstad, which was serving as the municipal center.

 State funding of 105,000 kr was granted to build ferry quays at Hokstad, Levanger and Venneshamn.
 The committee decided that they wanted a ferry similar to one delivered by Moen & Sønns Båtbyggeri which was at the time stationed in Trondheim, costing NOK 450,000.
 To finance this, state guarantees for the load and deficits needed to be granted.
 The Ministry of Transport and Communications promised to grant partial guarantees if local guarantees were also issued.
 Sale of shares started in 1957, and the municipalities of Inderøy, Mosvik, Verran and Levanger bought shares, as well as guaranteeing 20% of the deficits.
 Nord-Trøndelag County Municipality bought shares, but did not want to issue guarantees.
 Innherredsferja was established with a share capital of NOK 144,000, split between 288 shares.
 The county bought 100 and became the largest owner, while seven municipalities bought 90 between them.
 The remaining shares were owned by private individuals and local companies.
 The company was incorporated on 10 May 1957.